In the deserts of the West, the most precious resource is water, and that water has a guardian, and that guardian is a very big rodent.

-1. Pollution Solutions: An article entitled “Scientists Acquire More Proof that Only Beavers Can Save the World” explains research in the results of beaver-behavior on the biochemical level.
+An article entitled “Scientists Acquire More Proof that Only Beavers Can Save the World” explains research in the results of beaver behavior on the biochemical level.
 One problem affecting our watersheds is that they’re loaded with nitrogen fertilizers used in agriculture.
-This nitrogen feeds a growth spurt in algae, which in turns sucks up all the oxygen and eventually leads to suffocated ‘dead zones’ where nothing else can survive.
+This nitrogen feeds a growth spurt in algae, which in turn sucks up all the oxygen and eventually leads to suffocated ‘dead zones’ where nothing else can survive.
 Scientists studying this damaging process have found that nitrogen levels drop up to 45% downstream of beaver dams.
 Beaver ponds, rich with organic material, undergo some chemical ka-zaam I’m not going to pretend to understand, and the upshot is more liveable nitrogen levels for the entire watershed.

 The etymology of our word ‘beaver’ probably only goes back to old words for ‘brown.’
 That brown thing in the water.
 But the genus name of the beaver is Castor, which in ancient Greek means “he who excels.”
 The beaver is, literally, The Excellent One.
 And I’m reminded that in Greek mythology, Castor is called upon (along with his twin Pollux) as a guide and help to travelers and sailors.
 Those on the water need his help.